 Digital Humanities Minor, 2021-2022

 The Digital Humanities minor aims to familiarize BA students with new ways to analyse and study languages and culture and to provide insight into the ways in which digital media are changing human experience and society.
 The programme provides an introduction to the critical application of computational methods in a wide range of humanities and social science subjects including linguistics, literature, history, the arts, religious studies, and media and area studies.
-Through a series of five courses focused on the theoretical discussion of data and digital media as well as hand’s on experience of a range of useful tools, such as Python, text analysis, visualization, database creation, formal modelling, Wordpress, html and css, and more.
+Through a series of six courses focused on the theoretical discussion of data and digital media as well as hand’s on experience of a range of useful tools, such as Python, text analysis, visualization, database creation, formal modelling, Wordpress, html and css, and more.
 Students will develop analytical, communication, and project management skills that have broad applicability and relevance for their future studies and careers.
 The minor includes a sixth course, a practicum (Special Topics in Digital Humanities) in which students design a project related to their own major and interests under the close supervision of a staff member.

 Maximum number of participants: 50